Muscle-Invasive-Bladder-Cancer-Clinical-Trial

 Urology San Antonio has enrolled the first patient in the United States for a new clinical trial that investigates treatment for muscle invasive bladder cancer (MIBC).

-Investigators include Urologic Oncologist Dr. Daniel Zainfeld (Principal Investigator) and Medical Oncologist Dr. Rohit Kapoor.
+Investigators include Urologic Oncologist Dr. Daniel Zainfeld (Principal Investigator).
 The trial is coordinated through Urology San Antonio’s Clinical Trials Department.

 This clinical trial is trying to find out if study drugs given together, before and after surgery, can help to improve the treatment of MIBC compared to chemotherapy before surgery.